QuantiModo/QuantiModo-WordPress-Plugin/readme.txt

 ## Import Data

 Allow your users to import their data from various digital health devices and website including:
-- MyFitnessPal
-- RunKeeper
+- Facebook
-- WhatPulse
+- Fitbit
 - GitHub
+- Google Calendar
+- Google Fit (imports from dozens of other data sources)
+- MedHelper
+- Mint
+- MoodPanda
 - Moodscope
-- Up by Jawbone
-- Fitbit
-- Facebook
-- Withings
+- MyFitnessPal
-- MoodPanda
+- MyNetDiary
 - RescueTime
-- MyNetDiary
-- Weather
+- RunKeeper
 - Sleep as Android
 - Strava
+- Up by Jawbone
-- Mint.com
+- Weather
-- MedHelper
+- WhatPulse
-- Google Fit (imports from dozens of other data sources)
-- Google Calendar
+- Withings

 ## Predictors